 Myofascial Lines for Back Injuries will give you some good exercises for your wife’s back.
-Many times there is overlap with hip injuries and back injuries.
+Many times there is an overlap between hip injuries and back injuries.

-Mobility & Muscle Imbalances – there are some great exercises when it comes to hip mobility.
+Mobility & Muscle Imbalances – there are some great exercises for hip mobility.

-Muscular Imbalances in the Hip & Pelvis – has great information on hip stability.
+Muscular Imbalances in the Hip & Pelvis – has excellent information on hip stability.

 Rick Kaselj, MS